RawNet: Fast End-to-End Neural Vocoder: RawNet

 \subsection{Sampling method}

-It's reported in the paper of LPCNet \cite{LPCNet} and FFTNet \cite{fftnet} that directly sampling from the output distribution can sometimes result in excessive noise.
-To address this problem, FFTNet proposed a conditional sampling method, which is multiplying the output logits by a constant value, i.e \emph{c=2}, for voiced sound, and keep them remained for the unvoiced region.
+It's reported in LPCNet and FFTNet that directly sampling from the output distribution can sometimes result in excessive noise.
+FFTNet proposed a conditional sampling method to address this problem, multiplying the output logits by a constant value, i.e., \emph{c=2}, for voiced sounds and remaining for the unvoiced region.
 LPCNet replaces the binary voicing decision with a pitch correlation, which could be used to scale the output logits continuously.

-In our experiments, we compared the multinomial sampling, conditional sampling, LPCNet's pitch correlation based sampling, and the simple argmax method.
-However, we found that the simple argmax method could generate very clear samples with the least noise, which is in accord with the results of the original WaveNet \cite{oord2016wavenet} and \cite{oord2016pixel}.
+We compare multiple sampling strategies, including multinomial sampling, conditional sampling, LPCNet's pitch correlation-based sampling, and the simple argmax method, to get a better sampling method.
+We find that the simple argmax method generates clear samples with the least noise, which is in accord with the results of the original WaveNet \cite{oord2016wavenet} and \cite{oord2016pixel}.
+One possible explanation is that the learned acoustic feature in the Coder network is helpful for sample prediction even though the unvoiced region is difficult to reconstruct.

-As the conditional sampling and LPCNet's method require pitch and pitch correlation to scale the output logits, and our Coder network does not learn these information explicitly.
-To use the conditional sampling or LPCNet's pitch correlation based sampling methods, we should extract pitch and pitch correlation as additional acoustic features.
-For example, we used the REAPER \cite{reaper} tool to extract these features in the comparison experiment.
+In the conditional and LPCNet's sampling method, pitch and pitch correlation are required to scale the output logits, while the proposed Coder network does not learn this information explicitly.
+For comparison, we extract pitch and pitch correlation as additional acoustic features.
+The REAPER \cite{reaper} tool extracts these features in the comparison experiment.